sebastianlujan/AynRand/README.md

 The name for Aynrand comes from the idea of randomness and fairness, and the fact that the system is not deterministic, but rather random, also the idea of implement a descentralized DRAND Number generator for a next iteration.

-fun fact, the name sounds like a mix of Ayndrand and that was the idea.
 ## System Architecture

 ### Sequence Diagram